developerdizzle/valerie/README.md

 ### `or(rules, [message = "or"])`

-Tests if a value is is valid against at least one rule within an `Array`
+Tests if a value is is valid against at least one rule within an `Array` of rules.

  - `rules`: array of rules to validate against
  - `message`: optional custom error message